Lili Qiu: Education and career

 Qiu was born in Shanghai, where she attended Nanyang Model High School.

 She moved to the US for her undergraduate studies, earning a bachelor's degree with honors for a double major in computer science and physics at the University of Bridgeport.

 She completed her Ph.D. at Cornell University.
 Her dissertation, An Integrated Approach to Improving Web Performance, was jointly supervised by Robbert van Renesse and George Varghese.

-After working at Microsoft Research, Redmond, WA from 2001 to 2004, she joined the Department of Computer Science at University of Texas at Austin as an Assistant Professor in 2005, and later promoted to a tenured Professor.
+After working at Microsoft Research, Redmond, WA|Microsoft Research (MSR), Redmond, Washington, from 2001 to 2004, she joined the Department of Computer Science at University of Texas at Austin as an assistant professor in 2005, and later promoted to a tenured professor.

+In spring 2022, she joined Microsoft Research Asia (MSRA) as vice managing director and is currently leading MSRA Shanghai branch.